ayhteo/ayhteo/README.md

 ## 👋 &nbsp;About

-Love all things engineering + statistics :)
+Mechanical engineer and statistics enthusiast ⛈️

 ## ⚙️ &nbsp;GitHub Analytics